Who is eligible to receive a grant?

 What activities and expenses are allowed under the grant?

-• Grants can be used to cover the expenses associated with delivering TPS professional development.
-This can include payment to a faculty member for revising a course syllabus to include TPS content; offering stipends so that teachers can attend a TPS workshop; paying a lecturer to conduct an online course that uses materials and pedagogical approaches from the TPS program, etc. Regional coordinators can answer specific questions about allowable project expenses.
+- Grants can be used to cover the expenses associated with delivering TPS programming.
+Examples include, but are not limited to, payment to a faculty member for revising a course syllabus to include TPS content; offering stipends so that teachers can attend a TPS workshop; paying a lecturer to conduct an online course that uses materials and pedagogical approaches from the TPS program, etc. Regional coordinators can answer specific questions about allowable project expenses.

 What matching funds are required?